ekmartin/slack-pull-reminder/README.rst

 -  ``IGNORE_WORDS``: A comma-separated list of words that will cause a pull request to be ignored.

+-  ``IGNORE_LABELS``: A comma-separated list of labels that will cause a pull request to be ignored.

 -  ``REPOSITORIES``: A comma-separated list of repository names to check, where all other repositories in the organization are ignored.
 All repositories are checked by default.

 -  ``USERNAMES``: A comma-separated list of GitHub usernames to filter pull requests by, where all other users are ignored.
 All users in the organization are included by default.